frozenarc/ze-framework/tutorial/expression.md

     <zfw:out valuefrom="m{modelName.propertyName1.propertyName2}t{IST}f{dd/MM/yyyy HH:mm:ss}"/>

 Here, "t" stands for "timezone" and "f" stands for "format".
-We can pass any timezone string which "java.util.TimeZone.getTimeZone" mothod can support.
+We can pass any timezone string which "java.util.TimeZone.getTimeZone()" method can support.
 And we can pass any date format string which "java.text.SimpleDateFormat" class can support.

 If the we need to get/set property of type "int", "short", "long", "float", "double", "java.lang.Integer", "java.lang.Short", "java.lang.Long", "java.lang.Float" and "java.lang.Double" in some specific format than we can specify it in expression like below.